-Two Missing World War Ii B-25 Bombers Documented by Project Recover Off Papua New Guinea
+Two missing World War II B-25 bombers documented by Project Recover off Papua New Guinea

-Two B-25 bombers associated with American servicemen missing in action from World War II were recently documented in the waters off Papua New Guinea by Project Recover - a collaborative team of marine scientists, archaeologists and volunteers who have combined efforts to locate aircraft and associated MIAs from World War II.
-The B-25 bomber is one of the most iconic airplanes of World War II, with nearly 10,000 of the famous warbirds conducting a variety of missions - from bombing to photo reconnaissance, to submarine patrols, and the historic raid over Tokyo.
+Two B-25 bombers associated with American servicemen missing in action from World War II were recently documented in the waters off Papua New Guinea by Project Recover -- a collaborative team of marine scientists, archaeologists and volunteers who have combined efforts to locate aircraft and associated MIAs from World War II.
+A Project Recover diver inspects the wreckage of a B-25 bomber discovered in the waters of Papua New Guinea.

 Discussions